tomarraj008/NeurIPS2018Notes/README.md

     - 6 sub-types of containment: loose (full, partial), tight (full, partial), interlock, embed
     - 5 sub-types of support: gravitation (“Core” usage), adhesion, embed, hanging, point attachment
     - Experiment with humans: make humans describe an image (“canonical exemplars”) from one of the sub-types.
 See how they describe it.
-        - Adults and four-year-olds have the same usage patterns across these sub-types!
+        - Adults and four-year-olds have the same usage patterns across these sub-types.
         - Lexical (non-BE) verbs (“lying in” instead of “is in”): four-year-olds don’t use them, for adults the patterns are still similar.
         - Also similar patterns in different languages.
         - Conclusion: **Core usage is significantly more common.**